Wonder Woman: Odyssey

 [(*) Editor’s note: The secret of Steve Trevor’s resurrections was told in “Bid Time Return,” Wonder Woman #322 (December, 1984).]

-He now called upon all that knowledge of his past adventures with Wonder Woman on his current problem.
+He now called upon all that knowledge of his past adventures with Wonder Woman to confront his current problem.
 Zeus or Hippolyta or one of the other Amazons must be able to restore Diana, he told himself.
 I won’t rest until I find some way to get her back.
 That means I have to return to Paradise Island — or die trying!

 [(*) Editor’s note: See “Escape,” Wonder Woman #312 (February, 1984).]

-It took hours of trying, but he finally gasped as the robotic female voice echoed in his mind shortly before the dawn.
+It took hours of trying, but he finally gasped as the robotic female voice echoed in his mind shortly before dawn.

 “I await you above, Colonel Trevor.”